Showing posts with label Indian History. Show all posts

 In the roaring 1920s, Chicago retail titan Marshall Field & Company envisioned a revolutionary concept: a single, centralized marketplace for wholesale goods.
 Enter James Simpson, the company's visionary President, who commissioned the construction of the 4.2 million square feet Merchandise Mart.

-The Merchandise Mart is under construction, seen from the Lake Street Bridge in 1929. —Chicago Tribune historical photo.
+The Merchandise Mart is under construction, as seen from the Lake Street Bridge in 1929. —Chicago Tribune historical photo.

 Transforming the site of the historic Wells Street Station site, construction began in 1928; by 1930, the behemoth stood tall, dwarfing its surroundings.
 At the time, the Mart was the largest building in the world by floor space, a title it held for over a decade.
 Its imposing Art Deco facade, adorned with geometric patterns and stylized eagles, reflected the era's optimism and grandeur.